r12esh/android-tic-tac-toe/README.md

 This Project Consists of:
 1. MainActivity.java
-2. The Apk File
+2. The .apk File
+3. The .xml File
-3. The Resources used in projects (Image files)
+4. The Resources used in projects (Image files)

 ## How to Make your Own Version